nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the student indexed `2` in the TuitiONE.
 * `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

+#### Editing a student : `edit`

+Deletes a student from the TuitiONE.

+Command Format: `edit INDEX (must be a positive integer) [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [g/GRADE] [r/REMARK]...`

+* Edits the student at the specified `INDEX` based on the fields given.
+* You can edit any number of fields.
+* The index refers to the index number shown in the displayed student list.
+* The index **must be a positive integer** `1`, `2`, `3`, …
+* Entering the command `edit r/` will remove all remarks that is currently attached to the student
+* **Note that if you change a student's grade, TuitiONE will unenroll the student from all the classes he or she was previously taking in the previous grade**.

+Example(s):

+* `edit 2 p/98765432` changes the parent contact number information of the second student in the student list.
+* `edit 2 g/S2` changes the grade of the second student in the student list from its current grade to `S2`, and he or she will be unenrolled from all classes in his or her previous grade.
+* `edit 2 n/Ben Lim e/benlim@gmail.com` changes the name and email of the second student in the student list.

 #### Enrolling a student from lesson: `enroll`

 Enroll a specified student to a given TuitiONE lesson.